MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

         "top_p": 1.0
     }

+The max prompt tokens and max completion tokens parameters are bot integers and will both be set to 5,000 by default.

 ### Assistant Methods

+There are several methods designed to uphold the internal integrity of the class and are not intended to be called directly into your implementation.
+Those methods are not be listed below.
+The following are methods designed to be used in your implementations of this class.

 - **Delete Assistant**: This method deletes the assistant instance.
 It gets the assistant ID, [deletes the assistant](https://platform.openai.com/docs/api-reference/assistants/deleteAssistant) using the OpenAI client, and then updates the assistant instance property to None.
 The method returns a boolean indicating whether the deletion was successful or not.